Hello there. I’m Dominica.

 First, I left my husband.

-Then, I came out of the closet and jumped right into a relationship with a woman, which ended up being toxic.
+Then, I jumped right into a new relationship, which ended up being toxic.

 It was not fun.